-One person should be assigned as the project coordinator.
-This person will then have the overall responsibility for all aspects of the project for construction, accounting, and for submitting reimbursement requests to DCR.
-All deliverables should be submitted to recreationgrants@dcr.virginia.gov.
+One person should be assigned as the project coordinator, with at least one additional person designated as backup.
+The project coordinator will have the responsibility for all coordination with DCR.
+All grant communication and deliverables should be submitted to recreationgrants@dcr.virginia.gov NOT to individual DCR staff email addresses.